moesteelo/Cryptocurrencies/README.md

 # Cryptocurrencies
-**Using Unsupervised Machine Learning to examine the outcome of Cryptocurrencies data be and how to analyze it.**
+**Using Unsupervised Machine Learning to examine the outcome of Cryptocurrencies data and how to analyze it.**

 ## Analysis Overview